estill01/ChatCompletion_Utils/README.md

-# Chat Completions Utils
+# ChatCompletion Utils

-Chat Completions Utils is a Python library that provides utility functions to interact with OpenAI's Chat Completion API.
-It enables you to easily generate prompts, count tokens, and select models for chat-based completions.
+ChatCompletion Utils is a Python library that provides utility functions to very easily interact with OpenAI's Chat Completion API.
+It enables you to easily generate chat-friendly prompts, count tokens, and auto-select which model to use based on context length for the chat completion API endpoint.
+It also has a few other bells and whistles ;)

 ## Installation